There was an error with your log in

 Cleopatras Pools

-• Explore Abel Tasman’s coastline by Waka (Maori canoe).
-Learn about local waka teams and their customs before climbing aboard and paddling.
-Explore several coves on the mainland and the wildlife refuge of Adele Island to observe a breeding colony of New Zealand fur seals—beautiful animals that were almost hunted to extinction in the 1800s.
-Along the way, hear stories of local Maori history and customs.
-Paddle into the beautiful Kaiteriteri beach, have a picnic lunch, and restock on supplies in Motueka before driving to a private campsite near Murchison, overlooking the Buller and Maruia rivers.
+• It’s time to hit the water and explore the Abel Tasman’s magical coastline by waka (Māori canoe).* After a traditional karakia (blessing) from your waka guide learn the etiquette associated with joining a waka team.
+Then it’s time to climb aboard and paddle.
+Depending on conditions, explore several coves on the mainland and the wildlife refuge of Adele Island to observe a breeding colony of New Zealand fur seals—beautiful animals that were almost hunted to extinction in the 1800s.
+Along the way be enlightened by stories of local Māori history and customs.
+Paddle into the beautiful Kaiteriteri beach at around midday, to reunite with your Hiking New Zealand guide waiting with the backpacks.

 Meals: Breakfast, lunch, and dinner